 Peat takes hundreds of years to form, and although many reputable firms in the peat industry are trying to harvest and manage peat in a responsible, sustainable rate, demand is so high that we need to look at alternative substances.
 Since coconuts will continue growing throughout the year and can be harvested every two months, they fit the sustainability requirement.
 It's a bonus that they are a byproduct that was going to be wasted.
 Using it as a soil amendment solves two dilemmas.

 There are additional advantages to coir:

 - Coir is slower to decompose, so it lasts longer in the soil.

 - It is both sterile and free of weed seeds.

-  - Improves air porosity in soils, even when wet, as well as improving moisture retention.
+- Coir improves air porosity in soils, even when wet, as well as improving moisture retention.

-  - Studies are indicating coir may provide some resistance to pythium and other root diseases.
+- Studies indicate coir may provide some resistance to pythium and other root diseases.

-  - Coir has a tendency to compact, which will come as no surprise to anyone who has handled a coir brick.
+- Coir tends to compact, which will come as no surprise to anyone who has handled a coir brick.